 - The saber toothed cat was the biggest and fiercest cat to ever exist, so it had very broad bones.

-- In fact, the bones of saber toothed kittens were even stronger than the bones of modern-day cats.
+- The bones of saber toothed kittens were even stronger than the bones of modern-day cats.

 - Most skeletons of the saber toothed cat have been excavated from California, the United States of America.